What is search engine evaluation?

-To prepare for part 2, you can enroll in the Quality Training course, which is composed of two training sets with 60 examples taken directly from the guidelines.
+To prepare for 'part 2' of the qualification exam, you can enroll in the Quality Training course, which is composed of two training sets with 60 examples taken directly from the guidelines.

-To prepare for part 3, you can enroll in the Needs Met Training.
+To prepare for part 3, you can enroll in the Needs Met Training course.

 The SEA Model - Master Search Evaluation course is useful both for parts 2 and 3 of the exam.